-A potential freeze condition has been detected, or the Aux Freeze Switch has closed, and all pumps are activated.
-All pumps are ON for at least 4 minutes after the potential freeze condition has ended, or when the aux freeze switch opens.
+A potential freeze condition has been detected, and all pumps are activated.
+All pumps are ON for at least 4 minutes after the potential freeze condition has ended.

 In some cases, pumps may turn on and off and the heater may operate during Freeze Protection.